 This is happening to children from all walks of life; all backgrounds and classes.
 There are increasing numbers of parents coming forward, using anonymity where necessary to protect their child and minimise risks to their families, and letting their voices and experiences contribute to raising much-needed awareness of this type of grooming and exploitation, the devastating impact on affected families, and the desperate need for a better, professional and nationally-coordinated response.

-If you child is/may be involved in County Lines, please email SPACE for free guidance on:
+If you child is/may be involved in County Lines, please email SPACE for free assistance on what to do next and information on:

 * Indicators to look out for;